 How does Invisalign work?

 As with a regular brace, each new aligner shifts the teeth in the direction that they should go, even rotating the ones that need it.
-I had a very twisted top tooth and this has completely shifted after 6 months.
+I had a very twisted top tooth and this had completely shifted after 6 months.
 Your dentist might also need to do a little ‘shaving’ between the teeth when you visit.
-I’ve only had this done twice in 8 months and it isn’t painful, just a little uncomfortable.
+I’ve only had this done three times and it isn’t painful, just a little uncomfortable.